-National wildlife week is celebrated March 12-16 annually since 1938 and it has a very rich history.
+National Wildlife Week is celebrated this year from April 5-9.
+It has been an annual observance since 1938 and it has a very rich history.
 This represents a long-running educational program that connects conservationists of all ages and throughout the country to explore and contribute to the awesome wonders of wildlife.

 Celebrating National Wildlife Week is a chance to learn a tad more about the wonderful animals that inhabit North America, their habitats, their mating cycles and rituals, and of course how can we contribute to preserve them and help them thrive.

 It’s an excellent time to learn more about our global wildlife population, national wildlife organizations, and how you can help protect the environment.

 Whether you’re a child or adult who loves animals, or if you work with them professionally, National Wildlife Week is the perfect opportunity to learn something new!

 “NATURE DOESN’T NEED US – WE NEED NATURE”.